Cograph Editing: Merging Modules is equivalent to Editing P4's: Introduction

-A subset $M\subseteq V$ is called a module of a graph $G=(V,E)$, if if all members of $M$ share the same neighbors in $V\setminus M$.
-A prime module is a module that is characterized by the property that both, the induced subgraph $G[M]$ and its complement $\overline{G[M]}$, are connected subgraphs of $G$.
-Indirectly, editing of all $P_4$s leads to resolved prime modules in the edited graph $G^*$, i.e., either $G^*[M]$ or $\overline{G^*[M]}$ become disconnected.
+An alternative way of looking at the connection between cographs and their modular decomposition trees is to interpret the destruction of all $P_4$s in a cograph editing algorithm as the resolution of all prime modules in the edited graph $G^*$.
+This simple observation suggests to edit the modules of $G$.
+The min-cut approach of \cite{DEML:16} is one possibility to achieve this.
+Here, we consider the merging of modules instead.
 Every union $\bigcup_{i\in I} M_i$ of the connected components $M_1$, \dots, $M_k$ of the edited graph $G^*[M]$ or $\overline{G^*[M]}$ forms a module $G^*$, while $\bigcup_{i\in I} M_i$ was not a module in the graph $G$ before editing.
-In this situation, we say that ``{\em the modules $M_i$, $i\in I$ of $G$ are merged w.r.t.\ $G^*$}''.
+In this situation, we say that ``\emph{the modules $M_i$, $i\in I$ of $G$ are merged w.r.t.\ $G^*$}''.
 Vertices within a module $\bigcup_{i\in I} M_i$ share the same neighbors in $V\setminus (\bigcup_{i\in I} M_i)$.
 It is sufficient therefore to adjust the neighbors of certain submodules $M_i$ of $M$ to merge the $M_i$ in a way that resolves the prime module $M$ to obtain $G^*$.
-In this setting, it seems natural to edit the modular decomposition tree of a graph directly with the aim of converting it step-by-step into the closest modular decomposition tree of a co-graph.
+In this setting, it seems natural to edit the modular decomposition tree of a graph directly with the aim of converting it step-by-step into the closest modular decomposition tree of a cograph.
 To this end, one would like to break up individual prime modules by means of the module merge operation.